Curriculum & Schedule

 CAD Design & Build

-Three days of professional CAD — nose cones, fins, recovery systems — followed by hands-on manufacturing and epoxy work.
+Three days of CAD work covering nose cones, fins, and recovery systems, accompanied by hands-on manufacturing and epoxy work.

 Launch & Competition